JSO88/DestinyApp/README.md

 To use the app just download all files and put your Destiny API Key in the server.R file (in line 17).

 App architecture:

-There are two main files:
 1.- ui.R: user interface script.
 2.- server.R: server script where all calculations and requests are executed.
 This script uses all functions described below to get all the user info and to produce the outputs.
+3.- data folder: contains the Destiny manifest in a list object (like a dictionary).
+4.- www folder: contains the CSS files and some PNG files for the user interface.

 Functions:
 1.- get.user (get_user.R): retrieves the membership ID and display name of the specified user.